Are you seeing people trying to charge thousands of dollars to show you how to correctly perform pesticide removal?

 Wow.
 Right.
-We have been selectively performing tasks that succeed, and pushing these processes free of charge for the public. in fact most of these writings are available in free patent articles. we have been preaching and selling these products for a long time – theres no need for some con man to tell you he has some patented method. summit actually OWNS the patent for the high purity SOP (patent # US20170113160); this patent is used to clean up material, subsequently it does a fabulous job removing pesticides. so stop telling people somehow its a proprietary process. its not, you most likely learned it from Elliot Kremerman.
-The patent literature beyond this relies on chromatography and separation techniques. within this writing we will go over several processes to reduce pesticides and how effective they are considered.
+We have been selectively performing pesticide removal tasks that succeed, and pushing these processes free of charge for the public.
+In fact most of these writings are available in free patent articles.
+We have been preaching and selling these products for a long time – there is no need for some con man to tell you he has some patented method.
+Summit actually OWNS the patent for the high purity SOP (patent # US20170113160); this patent is used to clean up material, subsequently it does a fabulous job removing pesticides.
+So stop telling people somehow its a proprietary process.
+It is not, you most likely learned it from Elliot Kremerman.
+The patent literature beyond this relies on chromatography and separation techniques.
+Within this writing we will go over several processes to reduce pesticides and how effective they are considered.

-general application components required:
+General application components required:

-solvents that do not mix with water i.e. hexane, pentane, dcm.
+Solvents that do not mix with water i.e. hexane, pentane, dcm

-ultra low pressure nitrogen regulator.
+Ultra low pressure nitrogen regulator

-digital automated flash separation (end of the line).
+Digital automated flash separation (end of the line)

-carbon long path drip filtration.
-CDF bed.
+Carbon long path drip filtration.
+CDF bed

-the next process requires alot more attention to safety. it has been known to use different solvents in series. we do recommend just trying one. hexane or pentane is used to strip the bed out from dust and dye into a discharge container. this can be safely disposed. you will now use ethyl alcohol and pour a hefty amount down the column until you feel previous solvent has been entirely flushed. cap the column, but make sure it does not dry out; it is important to note that the carbon also should not be soaked, but plenty wet. this is your absorption buffer process. without doing this to clean it out and pre-soak the carbon it becomes less effective.
+The next process requires a lot more attention to safety.
+It has been known to use different solvents in series.
+We do recommend just trying one.
+Hexane or pentane is used to strip the bed out from dust and dye into a discharge container.
+This can be safely disposed. you will now use ethyl alcohol and pour a hefty amount down the column until you feel previous solvent has been entirely flushed.
+Cap the column, but make sure it does not dry out; it is important to note that the carbon also should not be soaked, but plenty wet.
+This is your absorption buffer process.
+Without doing this to clean it out and pre-soak the carbon it becomes less effective.

-you will now have a prepared column. take a bucket or carbon with a siphon drip feed setup installed. setup a drain below the column. at this process will eat up yields – it is advantageous to use this process with a 5000 gram drip load. not a 300 gram load. begin dripping solution from top to bottom. your goal is that NOT to perform this is a warm room – you do not want the alcohol to evaporate and take more yields. you want to ensure your drip begins at the top and takes 15 minutes to drip down. however many drips may seem like it constantly dripping, it can be hard to gauge this timing. even a 10 minute travel path is suitable. but certainly not a 1 minute traveling pathway. these two carbons work in sequence and as it does rip out yields, it will rip out pesticides. not as a final solution to a issue – but as a quick solution to bring extremely high numbers very low in relation to the results it provides.
+You will now have a prepared column.
+Take a bucket or carbon with a siphon drip feed setup installed.
+Setup a drain below the column.
+At this process will eat up yields – it is advantageous to use this process with a 5000 gram drip load. not a 300 gram load.
+Begin dripping solution from top to bottom.
+Your goal is that NOT to perform this is a warm room – you do not want the alcohol to evaporate and take more yields.
+You want to ensure your drip begins at the top and takes 15 minutes to drip down.
+However many drips may seem like it constantly dripping, it can be hard to gauge this timing.
+Even a 10 minute travel path is suitable.
+But certainly not a 1 minute traveling pathway.
+These two carbons work in sequence and as it does rip out yields, it will rip out pesticides.
+Not as a final solution to a issue – but as a quick solution to bring extremely high numbers very low in relation to the results it provides.

-it would still be wise to take this solution through silica bare, and then rotovap and redistill. considerable color increased occur when doing this process.
+It would still be wise to take this solution through silica bare, and then rotovap and re-distill.
+Considerable color increased occur when doing this process.

-the next step is water washing. this can be done with virgin material that has been winterized, or this can be done with processed distillate. distillate is much, much easier to work with. the example solution to be made up is:
+The next step is water washing.
+This can be done with virgin material that has been winterized, or this can be done with processed distillate.
+Distillate is much, much easier to work with. the example solution to be made up is:

 1 liter distillate